mappum/watt/README.md

 #### `next.arg(n, [ignoreError])`

-A callback which can be supplied to async functions to get the `n`th argument.
+A function that returns a callback which can be supplied to async functions to get the `n`th argument.
 Used as an alternative to `next`, which defaults to the 1st argument (the 0th argument is the error).

 If `ignoreError` is truthy, the 0th argument won't be thrown as an error.
 If `n` is 0, `ignoreError` is implied to be `true`.